appcues/appcues-flutter-plugin/doc/URLSchemeConfiguring.md

 ## Prerequisites

 Your application must be set up to handle incoming custom URL scheme links.
-There are several options available to configure and receive links in Flutter.
-One option is to use the package [uni_links](https://pub.dev/packages/uni_links).
-Alternatively, your application may have its own bridge to the native code to handle links.
+The example application in this repository provides one possible approach using its own bridge to the native code to handle links.
+For the Appcues SDK to check for and handle deep links, the entire link URL must be passed through to the SDK, not just the path segment.

 Important: If your application is already using Flutter [Deep linking](https://docs.flutter.dev/development/ui/navigation/deep-linking) with the Router widget, you will need to disable the automatic link handling described in the documentation.